Why Isn’t Our Link Building Working?

 To evaluate the potential effectiveness of links, try installing the MozBar browser extension.
 This bar will allow you to view the Domain Authority (DA) and Page Authority (PA) of specific websites, along with other SEO information.
 Generally, the higher the DA and PA of a site or page that is linking to you, the more of an impact it can have on your rankings.

-Let’s say that you embark on a link building campaign, and initially, things seem to be going well—you gain a little bit in the rankings.
+Let’s say that you embark on a link building campaign, and initially, things seem to be going well—you gain a little in the rankings.
 But when you check again a month later, you’ve fallen back to your old spot on page two.
 What gives?

 One thing you should keep in mind is that you aren’t the only one trying to build links and improve your site’s authority.
 Your competitors—even the ones sitting in the top few spots—are probably acquiring links, too.
 So if your link building doesn’t go above and beyond their efforts, your gains in the rankings may only be temporary.

-Possibility #5: You’re Suffering From a Google Penalty
+Possibility #5: You’re suffering from a Google Penalty

 If your link building isn’t getting you any results at all, even after some time has passed, it’s always possible that there’s something keeping you from improving your Google rankings.
 Typically, this is because your website is on the receiving end of an algorithmic penalty.